ruby-rice/rice/docs/index.md

 # Introduction

 Rice is a C++ 17 header-only library that serves dual purposes.
 First, it makes it much easier to create Ruby bindings for existing C++ libraries.
-Second, it provides an object oriented interface to Ruby's C API that makes it easy to embed Ruby and write Ruby extensions in C++.
+Second, it provides an object-oriented interface to Ruby's C API that makes it easy to embed Ruby and write Ruby extensions in C++.

 Rice is similar to [Boost.Python](https://github.com/boostorg/python) and [pybind11](https://github.com/pybind/pybind11) in that it minimizes boilerplate code needed to interface with C++.
 It does this by automatically determining type information allowing Ruby objects to be converted to C++ and vice versa.